 When the real-time application requires the power of multiple CPUs, you must add one more level to the program design for a single CPU.
 The program creates multiple frame schedulers, one master and one or more synchronized slaves.
-This section discusses the following:

 - "Synchronized Scheduler Concepts" on page 79

 - "Master Controller Thread" on page 79

 - "Slave Controller Thread" on page 80